swaptacular/swpt-k8s-config/README.md

 **Note:** When deploying a non-production cluster, you may choose to simplify your workflow by using an external GitOps server (less secure) instead of the Git server you installed on the cluster.
-In that case you may skip this step, however you will need to change the `flux bootstrap` command accordingly (see the "Bootstrap FluxCD" section).
+In that case you can skip this step, however, you will need to change the `flux bootstrap` command accordingly (see the "Bootstrap FluxCD" section).